 - San Francisco Recreation and Parks Department

-Public outreach for this study will be conducted in coordination with the Balboa Park Station Community Advisory Committee, District 11 Supervisor and Transportation Authority Board Member Ahsha Safai’s office, and the upcoming Upper Yard Development and BART Station Modernization projects led by BART and the Mayor’s Office of Housing and Community Development.
+Public outreach for this study was conducted in coordination with the Balboa Park Station Community Advisory Committee, Transportation Authority Board Member Ahsha Safai’s office (District 11), and the Upper Yard Development and BART Station Modernization projects led by BART and the Mayor’s Office of Housing and Community Development.
+The study was also presented to the SFMTA’s Multimodal Accessibility Advisory Committee.

 Tony Henderson, SFMTA: firstname.lastname@example.org